codio/knowledge/source/common/develop/stacks/stacks.rst

 - If you are the owner of the stack for your organization, the stack is displayed on the **Stacks** page under **My Stacks** and all members of your organization can view it.

 - If you are an owner in the organization, you can enable the setting that allows you to create public stacks.
-See :ref:`Public/Private Settings <orgsettings>`.
+See :ref:`Public/Private Settings <public-private>`.

 - If you want to keep your Stack private to your organization, select the **Private** option and set the **Owner** option to your organization.
 These settings are recommended for collaborating with others when authoring and editing content.